coin-shuffle/.github/profile/README.md

 # Coin Shuffle

-This organization provides demo implementation of **Coin Shuffle** process.
+This organization provides demo implementation of **Coin Shuffle** process based on Ethereum blockchain with centalized coordinator (service)

+See [our docs](https://coin-shuffle.github.io/docs/) for more info.

 ## Repos